mutantera/Bash_Scripting/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository, make changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Replace `your-username` and `your-repository-name` with your actual GitHub username and repository name.
-You can also add more details or examples to each script's description if needed.